mars0i/popco2/doc/sims/bali/anomalies.md

 	(defpropn SB-king-against-demon Struggles [king demon])

 And maybe that's how it should be?
 Or should I remove some of these propositions?

 Well, on one hand, maybe this should be fixed, since the Brahmanic folk would have no direct dealings with rats in the sense that I intend it here.
 So that they can map propns having to do with rats and subaks it doesn't seem right.
-On the other hand, the point is that the Brahmanic ideas have to be available to the peasants, and they have to reject them.
+And there are no kings among the peasants, so that ought to be a problem.
+On the other hand, the point is that the Brahmanic ideas have to be available to the peasants, and they have to reject

+OK: One point is to show that the Spiritual Peasant propositions, will generate "good" beliefs about rice growing, and that the Spiritual Brahmanic propositions will not, or will produce the wrong ones, or will bias to make the Worldly Peasant propositions low.
+So I want that the SB propositions make the WP propositions low.
+All low--would be nice.
+But perhaps it's more realistic if it's messier?

+But in any event, it *is* a significant thing for me if in siobhan (pegging the SP propns), some WP propositions go high.
+That's not optimal, and is acceptable only if I want to allow such suboptimality.
+(And my current hypothesis is that it's SB-king-against-demon that's causing this result.)